 Deborah A. Scalise, Esq.

 The WBASNY Professional Ethics Committee has a hotline.
-If you are a WBASNY member and have a question regarding ethical issues, you can call 914.472.9517 after 6:00 p.m. (weekdays).
-Although legal advice cannot be offered, you can be guided in the right direction as to the applicable disciplinary rules, case law and ethics resources.
+If you are a WBASNY Member and have a question regarding an ethical issue, you can contact the Chairs of the Committee at Natoyamcghie@gmail.com and DScalise@ScalisEthics.com.
+Although we cannot offer legal advice we can guide you in the right direction as to the applicable New York Rules of Professional Conduct, case law and ethics resources.